Ingredients

 Lab Tested and Certified Products Containing Oats

 This article is mostly focused on oats in their raw or whole grain state.
 In addition, both Monash University and FODMAP Friendly have lab tested many products containing oats.
-Please consult your apps for more information.
+Please consult their smartphone apps for more information.
 Below is just a sampling of what you can eat, even during Elimination.

 • Oat & Honey Granola Bar (US): 11 g low FODMAP serving (M).